gip-inclusion/data-inclusion/pipeline/CONTRIBUTING.md

 In order to prevent conflicts:

 * tasks requirements are compiled separately
-* cli based tasks (like dbt and pipx) are also compiled separately
+* cli based tasks (like dbt) are also compiled separately
 * python tasks run in dedicated virtuale envs using `ExternalPythonOperator`
 * python tasks requirements must comply to airflow constraints